stuffofminsun/stuffofminsun.github.io/projects.md

 ### 2019-04-22
 ## <a href="https://minsun-muni.herokuapp.com/">U.S. Municipal Loans Held by Commercial Banks (2000-2018) (dash/plot.ly, heroku)</a>

 A visualization of municipal loans held by U.S. commercial banks, ranked by bank holdings.
 From the period from 2000 to the end of 2018, quarterly.
-Some brief additional discussion here.
+Some brief additional discussion <a href="https://www.stuffofminsun.com/2019/04/22/more-heroku-more-dash/">here</a>.

 ### 2019-04-18
 ## <a href="https://minsun-abs.herokuapp.com/">U.S. Asset Backed Securities Outstanding Visualization (dash/plot.ly, heroku)</a>